bonseyes/SFD/docs/Train-Instructions.md

 ![Alt text](assets/SFD_training_loss.png)
 ![Alt text](assets/SFD_validation_accuracy.png)

-I think these numbers in validation accuracy is not normal!, but waiting for the results of test set.
+I think these numbers in validation accuracy is not normal!, but waiting for the results of test set. <br />
+The model after training can be found here: https://drive.google.com/drive/folders/1WbTmDlUst-90lB8NC_KtcE11v49wW7W2?usp=sharing

 # Run the training in the server